-The Butler Creek, MWG and Ruger brand magazines (sometimes
+The Butler Creek, MWG and Ruger brand magazines for 1022

-type rifles.
+type rifles are caliber specific.
 Mags for the .22 long rifle caliber guns also fit the

 .17 Hornady Mach 2 (.17HM2) caliber guns.
 Our 10/22 mags are available

-Ruger offers 10 and 25 round mags for their 10 22's.
-The reliability and quality of Ruger's 10 round, rotary mags (BX-1) is unquestionable.
-Their new, high capacity "banana clip" (BX-25) is extremely well made.
+Ruger makes 10 and 25 round 1022 mags.
+Ruger's rotary (10 round) mags (BX-1) is unquestionably reliable.
+Their new, hicap (BX-25) is extremely well made.
 We haven't had any problems with them at all.
+There is also a BX-25x2, which is two of these mags - banana clips - fused together (one up, one down).
 Ruger factory magazines/clips have steel feed lips and steel contact points (where the mag is held in place in the 1022 rifle).
 Although we have seen a few defective Ruger brand mags over the years, it is a rare occurence.

-Again, more than 99% of Butler Creek mags function perfectly, right out of the
+More than 99% of Butler Creek mags (Hot Lips and Steel Lips brands) function perfectly, right out of the

 package.
-Occasionally, their quality control suffers and an entire batch of B.C.
+Butler Creek quality control sometimes lapses resulting in an entire batch of B.C.

-mags will be defective.
-If one in a batch is good, they are all good.
+mags being defective before even leaving the factory.
+Generally, if one in a batch is good, they are all good.

 MWG teardrop drum high capacity magazines have been some of the very best, most reliable hicap mags we've found.
 They have stainless steel feed lips and contact points, with a reliable belt design.
 The mag bodies are clear polycarbonate.